hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 # Exercise 1: Get to know your Kubernetes Cluster

-All of this information is taken from the official documentation found on [kubernetes.io/docs](https://kubernetes.io/docs/)
+All of this information presented here is taken from the official documentation found on [kubernetes.io/docs](https://kubernetes.io/docs/).

 <h2>Overview of kubectl</h2>

-The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
-You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
-For a complete list of kubectl operations, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+The Kubernetes command-line tool, `kubectl`, allows you to run commands against Kubernetes clusters.
+You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
+For a complete list of `kubectl` operations, see [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

 For more information on how to install and setup `kubectl` on Linux, Windows or MacOS, see [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 <h2>Syntax</h2>
-Use the following syntax to run kubectl commands from your terminal window:
+Use the following syntax to run `kubectl` commands from your terminal window:

 `kubectl [command] [TYPE] [NAME] [flags]`